-All MAE, MSE and six courses in the MAC-School Guidance Counseling program courses are approved for the 18-Hour Planned Program for certificate renewal and for advancing to the Professional Certificate.
-Additionally, in compliance with PA 32, the Michigan Department of Education requires an advanced reading course as a requirement for the Professional Certificate.
+All MAE courses in Curriculum and Instruction, all MA in Reading courses, all MSE courses, all MA TESOL courses and six courses in the MAC-School Guidance Counseling program courses are approved for the 18-Hour planned Program for certificate renewal and for advancing to the Professional Certificate.

+In compliance with PA 32, the Michigan Department of Education requires an advanced reading course as a requirement for the Professional Certificate.
 For those holding a Michigan elementary certificate, EDU 624 meets this requirement.
 For those holding a Michigan secondary certificate, EDU 625 meets this requirement.